tnichols217/notes/APBiology/4/Notes/POGIL/3 - Cell Cycle.md

 9. Looking at the third column of Model 2, compare the time spent in mitosis with the time spent in G1 in human cells and describe any difference.
 10. Imagine 100 cells were chosen randomly from a tissue sample and examined under a microscope.
 In which phase of the cell cycle would you expect to find the largest number of cells?
 Explain.
 11. Look again at Model 2.
 Compare the amount of DNA at the beginning and end of synthesis.
 Why did the amount of DNA change?
+12. Fill in the “Key Process” column for synthesis phase in Model 2.
+13. *Cyto = cell*, *kinesis = cutting*.
+What do you think takes place during cytokinesis?
+14. Other than cytokinesis, what else occurs during the mitosis phase?
+Hint: Consider the sets of DNA in each cell.
+15. Look carefully at information given to you in Model 1 and Model 2.
+Fill in the key process column in the table for G1.
+16.